-- 1. Close all open applications. - 2.
-Insert the OpenCIM software CD into the CD ROM drive. - Autorun begins the installation process as soon as you insert the CD unless you hold the SHIFT key while you insert the CD. - If you have turned off Autorun, you must specify the CD ROM drive from which to run the installation setup file which will begin the installation.
+- 1. Close all open applications and insert the OpenCIM software CD into the CD ROM drive. - Autorun begins the installation process as soon as you insert the CD unless you hold the SHIFT key while you insert the CD. - If you have turned off Autorun, you must specify the CD ROM drive from which to run the installation setup file which will begin the installation.
 From the Windows Start menu, choose Run.
-Enter:

-x:\install\setup [where x represents the CD ROM drive].
+Enter: - X:\install\setup [where X represents the CD ROM drive]. - Microsoft.NET framework will install automatically if it is not already installed on your PC. - 2.
+In the Welcome window of the Installation Wizard choose Next.
+The License Agreement window is displayed.